TRENDING ON ONEINDIA

 The mantra above summons the blessings and presence of all the holy rivers in the Indian subcontinent to be present in your bathing water in essence.

-The day of mauni amavasya is a good day to preform pitr pooja.
+The day of Mauni Amavasya is a good day to perform pitri puja.
 You can also use this occasion to remember and honour the memory of your ancestors and ask for their blessings.

 Meditate and listen to meditation chants and music in the morning.
 It will help you calm down and control the mind.

-You can wear the rudraksha beads that are considered to be related to the moon. the beads need be of two mookhi or sixteen mookhi.
-These bring a calmness to the restless mind of the wearer.
+You can wear the Rudraksha beads that are considered to be related to the moon.
+The beads need to be of two mukhi or sixteen mukhi.
+These bring calmness to the restless mind of the wearer.